aaronjeter/pokecrystal/README.md

       Trade evolutions replaced with appropriate levels
       Stone evolutions now optional; Pokemon will eventually evolve on their own All Pokemon movesets improved
-      All Pokemon should now learn multiple moves of their type by reasonable level milestones
+      All Pokemon should now learn multiple moves of their types by reasonable level milestones

   Wild: